 Before I was ever a woman, I was a girl who married a boy fourteen years ago.
 I didn’t know much about life – I was comfortably miserable in my small world and terrified of adventure, the ocean and camping.
 He lived for all of these things.
 He packed a backpack on our honeymoon to Italy and I packed two suitcases.
 We continued on with life joking about how being opposites was fun but really, life was black and white with gray smeared on top.
 Two kids, separate dreams and twelve (very) opposite years later, we had fallen to our knees yet again, disconnecting and reconnecting in a tangled beautiful mess of highs and lows and a small fortune spent on therapy.

-We picked up our Bowlus, the 10th in production, in March of 2016 and began the first of many adventures.
+We picked up our Bowlus Road Chief, in March of 2016 and began the first of many adventures.
 Duke (as we call it) has now been through 18 states, countless state parks, on a ferry to cross NY to VT, and even in front of the Biltmore estate!
-The Bowlus is elegant minimalism…it teaches our children how to respect the small space we share and to appreciate the art of living in the most beautiful, comfortable silver bullet under the canopy of a national forest.
-The folks at Bowlus have thought of it all, from the floor heating to the screen door to the creative storage space, but they never knew how they would transform the lives of our family and re-energize our marriage.
+The Bowlus Road Chief is elegant minimalism…it teaches our children how to respect the small space we share and to appreciate the art of living in the most beautiful, comfortable silver bullet under the canopy of a national forest.
+The folks at Bowlus Road Chief have thought of it all, from the floor heating to the screen door to the creative storage space, but they never knew how they would transform the lives of our family and re-energize our marriage.
 Thank you for taking us on this wild ride!